 Once the UK decides to leave, there is a transition period ending on 31st of December 2020 during which time the UK should try to come to some sort of mutual agreement with the rest of Europe over what a future partnership might look like.
 It has been pointed out by one Hilary Benn MP that it is possible to extend the transition period but it would require a serving minister to propose that.
 Opposition members are concerned that Boris’s government may sabotage a potential deal with Europe by deliberately not seeking an extension of time.
 Until then, the UK would be required to follow all EU rules including the freedom of movement for EU nationals.
 The cost of leaving the EU (‘divorce bill’) is estimated at £33bn though some sources say it could be higher.
 This bill represents the UK’s share of the EU budgets and liabilities up to the end of the transition period.

 The section of the Brexit withdrawal agreement that will have the most impact is that which concerns the exit of the whole of the UK from the EUCU.
 While this means that the UK will be able to strike trade deals with other countries without restrictions being imposed by the EU, it also means that the UK will be subject to tariffs on goods and services exported to member states of the EUCU.
-To counter this additional tariff expense, UK businesses will either have to make their EU customers bear the brunt of the tariff, or they will be required to reduce their original pre tariff-price to maintain the same price for the end customer after the tariff has been added.
+To counter this additional tariff expense, UK businesses will either have to make their EU customers bear the brunt by increasing sales prices to account for the tariff expense, or they will be required to reduce their original pre tariff-price to maintain the same price for the end customer after the tariff has been added.
 Both solutions are likely to end unfavourably for UK businesses.

 The withdrawal of the UK from the customs union creates the need for a legal customs border between Northern Ireland and the Republic of Ireland as the latter is an EU country.
 A physical border is a sensitive issue because of the potential to reignite past religious and political tensions between Unionist and Nationalist parties.
 Northern Ireland will leave the customs union but to prevent the hard border, it will remain within the Single Market.
 This means that in practice the regulatory border for goods and services will be between Great Britain and the island of Ireland.
 This also means that there will need to be regulatory checks on goods moving between NI and GB but removes the need for such checks between NI and the ROI as they will effectively be part of an “an all-island regulatory zone”.